Indicia-Team/support_files/Elasticsearch/README.md

     working folder.
   * Open the resulting file in a text editor and search and replace "" for \".
 * In pgAdmin 4:
-  * TODO: update following to convert to YAML.
   * If indicia, public is not your logged in users default search path, then edit the query to add "indicia." in front of all the table names (use a different prefix if your schema is different).